 Mildred Callear was elected as a Commissioner in 2011 and became

 mayor in 2017.
 Her professional experience is in international investment.
 She and her husband Jim moved to Barnesville in 1988 and their daughters joined them in 2001.
 They raise cattle, sheep, chickens, rabbits and numerous cats and dogs on their farm.

 Mildred is a member of the Planning Commission and focuses her efforts for the Town on traffic and pedestrian safety, as well as community connections.
 Improving safe access to all points in the town and to the train station with additional sidewalks has been her goal.

-Holly Larisch was elected as a Commissioner in 2017.
-Her professional experience is in the field of Affordable Housing.
-She has lived in Barnesville since 1992 with her husband Mike and their daughter.
+Maria Castner Miller was elected as a Commissioner in 2021.
+Her professional experience is in the field of business law.
+She has lived in Barnesville since 2014 with her husband Joe and their 4 kids.

 Our small Town has unique legal powers that are the envy of more populated neighborhoods.
 We have the ability to determine how the land within our borders can be used.
 Larger “towns” such as Silver Spring, Bethesda or Germantown rely on the Montgomery County Council to make those determinations, but we do it for ourselves.We have planning and land use powers because Barnesville is a municipality, a status granted by the State of Maryland in 1888.

 Within Barnesville, our three elected officials have the final say on all land use rules, and those officials rely on a 5-member Planning Commission for guidance.
 Planning Commission members are appointed, not elected, and serve as volunteers.